knetikmedia/knetikcloud-csharp-net20-client/docs/MessagingApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new MessagingApi();
-            var messageResource = new ModelTemplateEmailResource(); // ModelTemplateEmailResource | The new template email to be sent (optional)
+            var messageResource = new TemplateEmailResource(); // TemplateEmailResource | The new template email to be sent (optional)

             try
             {